Comparison Jabra Talk 35 vs Jabra Talk 2

 Connection

-Mini-Jack (3.5 mm).
-Mini-Jack is one of the most popular wired connectors.
-However, it is not used in Bluetooth headsets, and it is extremely rare in other specialized accessories and predominantly is an auxiliary feature.
-So, in speakerphones, mini-Jack is usually responsible for connecting several devices to each other, and in car kits, for outputting sound to the radio or standard car acoustics.
-Note that in this case, the headphone jack is not considered a 3.5 mm jack, although it is most often performed in this format.
+— Mini-Jack (3.5 mm).
+The Mini-Jack is one of the most popular wired connectors.
+However, it is not used in Bluetooth headsets and is rarely found in other specialized accessories, primarily serving an auxiliary function.
+In speakerphones, the mini-Jack typically connects multiple devices, and in car kits, it outputs sound to the car's radio or standard audio system.
+Note that the headphone jack in this case is not considered a 3.5 mm connector, although it is most often made in this format.

-— USB A. The classic USB A computer connector, which is gradually being replaced by the USB-C connector.
-The meaning and application of this connection depends on the type of device.
-So, USB in speakerphones is a standard port for wired connection — both to computers and to specialized communication systems.
-And in Bluetooth headsets, this means that it is equipped with a USB adapter for connecting to a PC without a Bluetooth module.
+— USB-A. The classic USB-A computer connector is gradually being replaced by the USB-C connector.
+The purpose and use of such a connection depend on the type of device.
+For example, USB in speakerphones is the standard connector for wired connections to both computers and specialized communication systems.
+In Bluetooth headsets, this means it is equipped with a USB adapter for connecting to PCs without a Bluetooth module.

-— USB-C. A port similar in purpose to the one described above, but with a different, more modern, symmetrical shape that does not require specific connection, and correspondingly increased speeds.
+— USB-C. A port similar in purpose to the one described above, but with a more modern symmetrical design that doesn't require correct orientation, and consequently allows for higher speeds.

 Impedance